how to join merchant navy

 Top-Level Positions

-Captain / Master: The captain is the highest authority on board and is responsible for the overall safety, navigation, and management of the ship and its crew.
+Captain / Master: The captain is the highest authority on board and is responsible for the safety, navigation, and management of the ship and its crew.

 Further Career Growth